cliftbar/blahg/web/odin/markdown/2021-11-12_parameters.md

 ---
 title: "Input Parameters"
 createdAt: 2021-11-12T10:54:00-08:00
-lastUpdated: 2021-11-12T10:54:00-08:00
+updatedAt: 2021-11-12T10:54:00-08:00
 draft: False
 ---

 This is just a quick overview of the major parameters and measurements provided by NOAA that get pulled into the model.
 There are a few different sources for these parameters, though in the end the sources all have pretty much the same data.

 # Time
 - **Timestamp**